ThatKoalaGuy/RockPaperScissors/README.md

 ### Or alternitavely:
-1. Clone the files
+1. Clone the repo
-2. Make sure they are in the same folder
-3. Open index.html
+2. Open index.html
-4. Play the game
+3. Play the game